 10 Mexican architects who transformed Mexico

-All students, whether they are studing to become an architecture master in Europe or in Latin America, dream of becoming famous by creating their own masterpiece.
+All students, whether they are studying to become an architecture master in Europe or in Latin America, dream of becoming famous by creating their own masterpieces.

 Let’s talk about projects of the most renowned Mexican architects, who changed the structure of the city and performed monumental architectural feats.